INBPA0315L/notes-2024/README.md

 ### Topic `B1`

 Inheritance, static methods, static fields, named constants.
 Using the `final` keyword on methods and classes.
-Interfaces and generics.
 Implementing the `Comparator` interface.
 Defining more top-level classes in the same source code.
 Defining nested, static nested, and anonymous classes.

 #### Notes